 Once again distances deceived us.
 What looked like a short steep descent where we might get 3-4 turns, turned out to be a huge snow face.
 Emmie hurtled down, becoming a tiny spec.
 I followed suite and we were soon gliding our way across the ice cap back towards the refuge!

-Following the original Dodo’s Delight recorded by The Wild Bunch and Bob Shepton whilst on expedition to Greenland, we now present Dodo’s Delight 2.
-Of course with the same song which is enshrined in our hearts but in a new location and with a new crew including, of course, the might Bob himself!
+Following the original Dodo’s Delight recorded by The Wild Bunch and Bob Shepton whilst on expedition to Greenland, we now present our little tribute.
+Of course with the same song which is enshrined in our hearts but in a new location and with a new crew including, of course, the mighty Bob himself!

 Myanmar or Burma, whichever you please, such a pure country and society.
 Financial poor yes, but incredibly rich in culture and happiness.
 There is little wealth divide and families, children and village communities live a quiet and happy life, away from the pressures of the western world.